Animal Crackers (1930 film): Critical reassessment

-Captain Spaulding
+Cultural influence

-Captain Spaulding's influence extends beyond the film, most significantly in Groucho Marx's own career.
+Much of the cultural influence of Animal Crackers stems from the character of Captain Spaulding, whose impact extends far beyond the film.
 (Note: Partial evidence of the interest in Captain Spaulding can be seen in the rumors that have circulated claiming that the character was named after an army officer arrested a few years earlier for selling cocaine to Hollywood residents.
 Groucho denied these rumors, saying "Contrary to popular mythology, Captain Spaulding's name wasn't taken from that of a Hollywood dope peddler.
 The name was concocted by two New Yorkers who'd spent little time in California: Kaufman and Ryskind.")
-"Hooray for Captain Spaulding" and "Hello, I Must Be Going" became a recurring theme for Groucho through the years.
-An instrumental version served as the theme music for most of the run of Groucho's quiz show You Bet Your Life.
-Woody Allen incorporated both English and French performances of the song in a scene toward the end of his 1996 film Everyone Says I Love You.
-The character's enduring humor is cemented by one of his most quoted lines, "One morning I shot an elephant in my pajamas.
-How he got in my pajamas, I don't know," which is listed among the AFI's 100 Greatest Movie Quotes.
-Harold Arlen and Yip Harburg's lyrics to "Lydia, the Tattooed Lady", which Groucho performed in At the Circus (1939), specifically reference the character.
+One of his most quoted lines, "One morning I shot an elephant in my pajamas.
+How he got in my pajamas, I don't know", is listed among the AFI's 100 Greatest Movie Quotes.